| Genre | Nautical Chart |

 | Medium | Giclée on 325gsm archival matte |

 Galveston to Rio Grande Map, Vintage Nautical Map of the Texas Coast, Texas Home Decor, Early 20th CenturyU.S.
-Coast & Geodetic Survey · c. c.
+Coast & Geodetic Survey · c.
 1900–1930

 Archive Print Co. · archival reproduction